pronoy002/VaccineChecker-India/README.md

 - "chat_id" : Telegram chat ID of the group (Python String).
 Refer to the above video for fetching this value.
 - "days" : No of days from today you want the data for (Python int)
 - "sleep_time" : Message interval in seconds (Python int)
+- "age" : Age bracket you are looking for (Python int).
+The script will display data for ages < age

 ### Caveats/Caution
 - This script uses an infinite loop in python.